 Shop Your Closet

-Before you start shopping, Sokunbi says you should start with evaluating your closet to determine “any gaps on essentials that you actually need,” from footwear and clothing to accessories and jewellery.
+Before you start shopping, Sokunbi says you should start with evaluating your closet to determine “any gaps on essentials that you actually need,” from footwear and clothing to accessories and jewelry.
 For example, for the spring and summer months, you may be short on sandals, while in the fall and winter seasons, your wardrobe might be missing comfy turtlenecks.
-“That's the first item you want to prioritise,” she says.
+“That's the first item you want to prioritize,” she says.

 Don’t Overspend On Trends

 While essentials are needed to survive each season, that doesn’t mean your style should be basic.
 Sokunbi says there is still room to shop for trends, even if you’re trying to be financially responsible.
 “Determine what are the trends that you’re interested in,” she says.
 “And then look at your wardrobe gaps and what’s in your closet to see if there are items you can add to stay on trend without having to buy a whole new wardrobe.”